 Operating with a Project Mindset Rather Than a Product Mindset

-Teams that are stuck in a project mindset are often too afraid of failure.
+Teams that are stuck in a project mindset often fear failure.
 They’ve likely experienced the negative results of software projects done poorly, such as never-ending timelines and wasted money.
-As a result, they spend months mapping plans and writing requirement documents as they work toward a singular goal.
+As a result, these teams spend months planning and documenting.
 They try to predict every detail upfront and don’t release a product until everything is completed.

 However, when companies and teams adopt a product mindset, they quickly gain the ability to properly manage their scope and reduce their fear of failure.
 A product mindset reduces the risk of wasted time and money by ensuring a functional MVP that can grow and evolve over time.
 When companies eliminate this “project over product” mindset, they can accelerate the way they do business by quickly creating a tangible product that drives value.